dbdesign-students-spring2024/5-database-design-shaw2065/README.md

     - Primary key: `professor_id`
     - All non-key fields are not facts about any other non-key field.
     - `professor_email` and `professor_name` are single-valued facts about the primary key.
-Each professor id can only have one email address, and one name associated with.
+Each professor id can only associate with one email address and one name.

 2. course